KongBoje/Hand-in-5-React/README.md

 Flexibility in your UI design is perhaps the other major advantage.

->## Describe fundamental differences between the SPA-framework/libraries AngularJS and React
+>## Describe fundamental differences between the SPA-framework/libraries AngularJS and React The main differences between AngularJS (the framework) and React (the library) are in the following aspects: componentization, data binding, performance, dependency resolution, directives, and templating.

+### Componentization
+#### AngularJS
+AngularJS has a very complex and fixed structure because it's based on the three layers — Model, View, and Controller — typical of single-page applications.
+An object $scope in AngularJS is responsible for the Model part, which is initialized by the Controller and then transformed into HTML to create the View for the user.
+AngularJS provides many standard services, factories, controllers, directives, and other components that will take some time for a JavaScript developer to master initially.

+#### React
+Facebook, the creator of React, chose an architecture different from that of AngularJS and similar MVC frameworks.
+In short, there is no “correct" structure for applications built with React.

+React is a large JavaScript library that helps us update the View for the user.
+But React still doesn't let us create applications on its own.
+The library lacks the model and controller layers.
+To fill in the gap, Facebook introduced Flux, which has numerous variants nowadays, to control the application workflow.

+React provides a very simple and efficient way to build component trees.
+It boasts a functional programming style where component definitions are declarative.
+Composing your app from React components is like composing a JavaScript program from functions.

+### Data Binding
+#### AngularJS

+#### React

+### Performance
+#### AngularJS

+#### React

+### Resolving Dependencies
+#### AngularJS

+#### React

+### Directives and Templates
+#### AngularJS

+#### React

 >## Describe the overall principles used in React to create a SPA